-Services and for other development, diagnostic and corrective purposes, other Flock offerings, and crime prevention efforts.
+Services and for other development, diagnostic and corrective purposes, oth s23187316, and crime prevention efforts.
 Parties understand that the aforementioned license is required for continuity of Services.
 No rights or licenses are granted except as expressly set forth herein.

 Flock does not sell Aggregated Data